Hernan-Ibarra/accelerator-lsp/README.md

 ### Connecting to a client

 You will have to find out on how your favourite editor/IDE connects to language servers on your own.
-Having said that, the following works for me in Neovim v0.10.3.
+Having said that, the following should work in Neovim.

 <details>
   <summary>Click for Neovim configuration</summary><!-- --+ -->